-CeramiCommunity offers free arts workshops with local and international professional artists/ professors with the Miami Community bringing senior citizens, kids, and parents together through the arts.
+CeramiCommunity offers free arts workshops with local and international professional artists/ professors bringing senior citizens, kids, and parents together through ceramic arts.

 The first CeramiCommunity offered free arts workshops with visiting Cuban professors/ artists at Key Biscayne K-8 Center (on Key Biscayne, FL) and Bakehouse Art Complex.